Endomorphisms of Equivariant Algebraic $K$-theory: Operations in equivariant algebraic K -theory

 for any pair of objects $E,F\in \mc{H}^G(S)$.
 We have $\underline{\pi}_0\mathbf{R}\Omega^k K(G,-)\cong K_k(G,-)$ in $M^G(S)$.
 As $\ZZ\times Gr_G$ represents equivariant algebraic $K$-theory in $\mc{H}^G(S)$, the map \ref{eq:alpha} becomes

 when applied to the pair $((\ZZ\times Gr_G)^n,\mathbf{R}\Omega^k\ZZ\times Gr_G)$.
 To prove Theorem~\ref{thm:main} we just need to show that this map is a bijection.
 We will do this by proving some general results below along the lines of \cite{R10}.
-First we have the equivariant analogue of \cite[Lem.~1.2.1]{R10}. \begin{lemma} Let $S$ be a Noetherian scheme and $G\to S$ be a group $S$-scheme.
-Let $E$ be a group object in $\mc{H}^G(S)$.
+First we have the equivariant analogue of \cite[Lemma~1.2.1]{R10}. \begin{lemma} Let $E$ be a group object in $\mc{H}_\bullet^G(S)$.
 Let $(X_i)_{i\in I}$ be a directed system of objects in $Sm^G_S$ ordered by the directed set $I$ which contains $\mathbb{N}$ as a cofinal subset.
 Let $X=\colim_{i\in I} X_i$ be the colimit as objects in $M^G(S)$.
 Then, there exists a short exact sequence of groups,

 In particular, there is an isomorphism of groups